Azure/multimodal-ai-llm-processing-accelerator/README.md

 1. Ensure your virtual environment is activated
 1. Run `azd auth login`
 1. Review the default parameters in `infra/main.bicepparam` and update as required.
-At a minimum, make sure to update the `additionalRoleAssignmentIdentityIds` parameter with your identity ID and review the networking configuration (see the file for instructions).
+At a minimum, make sure to update the `additionalRoleAssignmentIdentityIds` parameter with your identity ID, review the AI resource deployment locations, and review the networking configuration (see the file for instructions).
+    - Note that most resources are deployed to the region that the resource group is created in, but certain AI service resources can be deployed to a different independent location.
+This enables you to deploy those resources in a different region to the app & databases (so that you have access to a different set of features or models).
 1. Run `azd up` to start the deployment.
-Follow the prompts to create or select the resource group, location and other parameters.
-This will provision the Azure resources and deploy the services.
+Follow the prompts to create or select the resource group, base location and other parameters.
+This will then provision the Azure resources and deploy the services.

 > [!WARNING]
 > When deploying for the first time, you may receive a `ServiceUnavailable` error when attempting to deploy the apps after provisioning.
 This is due to a known bug when retrieving the function key for a newly deployed Azure Function.
 If this error occurs, simply wait 1-2 minutes and then rerun `azd deploy`.
 The deployment should then complete successfully.